 When open ceilings are designed into a building project to optimize daylighting into offices and classrooms, quite often suspended acoustical ceilings are eliminated and the exposed surfaces are painted with highly reflective paint to throw daylight well into the space.
 The sound absorption value lost by the absence of the suspended ceiling must be replaced in other ways to prevent the space from becoming a highly reverberant field.
 High reverberation times are not conducive to concentration and effective learning.

 For office areas with exposed ceiling structure, specify low reverberation times (0.6–0.8 seconds) to minimize echoing and unwanted sound reinforcement.

 In other words, the majority of the effective sound absorbing materials in a space are in the suspended acoustical ceiling.
-If you design the space without a suspended acoustical ceiling, you must provide sound absorption somewhere else: partitions, banners, drapes, etc.
+If a space is designed without a suspended acoustical ceiling, sound absorption must be provided somewhere else: partitions, banners, drapes, etc.

 Carpet on the floor does not replace the lost overhead sound absorption though it reduces footfall noise.

 HVAC systems should be specified to have an ambient sound level compatible with the occupancy.
 If HVAC system is too noisy, conversation may be difficult.
 If HVAC is too quiet, unwanted conversations and other distracting noises will be heard.
 Productivity is affected.
 Follow recommended background noise reduction design criteria for typical occupancies in Architectural Graphic Standards.
 For example, in office buildings:

 - Avoid through-the-wall air return louvers that draw air from one room through another in private offices, conference rooms, and other rooms where confidential discussions are expected to occur.
 All air returns should be ducted.

 - Do not locate air supply or return registers close to each other on opposite sides of a partition wall.
 Doing so will cause sound to pass directly from one room to another, negating the acoustical value of the partition.